 High rent prices and too much student loan debt are holding buyers back.

-The first roadblock comes from student loan debt:
+According to a Neighborhood Works survey, the first roadblock comes from student loan debt:

 - 30% of respondents say they know someone who’s delayed buying a home because of high student loan debt